 Kigelia africana is found across tropical Africa, and produces long, hard, gourd-like fruits, giving it the common name sausage tree.
 The large, dark-red flowers open at night, attracting bats and hawk-moths as pollinators.
-Adopt a seed of this plant as a quirky gift for that person that has everything, and make a special contribution to conservation.

 The large, dark-red flowers of the sausage tree hang from their own stems and are popular with birds, who feed on the large amounts of nectar they contain.
 The trees are pollinated by bats and hawk-moths when their flowers open at night.